Fact or Fiction: Don’t Fire Until You See the Whites of Their Eyes

 So what could have been the origin of ‘don’t fire until the whites of their eyes’ and what could have been cried out that day and by whom?

 In reality, the Americans opened fire at about 50 yards, much too distant to see anyone’s eyes.
 Colonel Stark had driven a stake into the sand and told his men not to fire until the redcoats crossed that stake.
 There were multiple commanders that day who stood among their men, crying out encouragements.
-Any one of them could have told their regiments to to wait until they could see the splash guards—called half-gaiters—that British soldiers wore around their calves.
+Any one of them could have told their regiments to wait until they could see the splash guards—called half-gaiters—that British soldiers wore around their calves.
 But as Nathaniel Philbrick noted in Bunker Hill, A City, A Siege, A Revolution, “‘Don’t fire until you see the whites of their half-gaiters’ just doesn’t have the same ring.”
 So the Weems version endured.

 Other Battles and Similar Quotes